-Sleep apnea is the condition that causes sufferers to stop breathing and wake up hundreds of times per night.
+Sleep apnea is a condition that causes sufferers to stop breathing hundreds of times per night.
 Symptoms include chronic snoring, fatigue, and fitful sleep.
-If you have recently received a diagnosis for obstructive sleep apnea from your general doctor or a sleep medicine physician, that’s actually good news.
+If you have recently received a diagnosis for obstructive sleep apnea from your general doctor or a sleep physician, that’s actually good news.
 It means a treatment and solution are on the way.
-Sleep dentist Dr. William Langston treats obstructive sleep apnea at Long Creek Dental -- keep reading to find out more about sleep apnea therapy.
+Sleep dentist Dr. William Langston can treat obstructive sleep apnea at Long Creek Dental -- keep reading to find out more about sleep apnea therapy in Sunnyvale, TX.

 People dealing with sleep apnea in Sunnyvale should not ignore their symptoms.
 Left untreated, sleep apnea takes a serious health toll -- and, in the worst cases, it can result in premature death.
 Sleep apnea deprives your brain of oxygen every time breathing is interrupted; that can be anywhere from five to 100 interruptions per hour.
 Over time, that equals a lot of lost air.
-Sleep apnea has been linked to serious heart conditions (heart attack, high blood pressure, stroke), depression, and others.
+Sleep apnea has been linked to serious conditions, including heart attack, high blood pressure, stroke, depression, and others.

 Obstructive sleep apnea is far more likely to occur in patients who are overweight or obese.
 When weight is the primary cause of the sleep disorder, your doctor will advise you to combine formal sleep apnea therapy with a weight loss regimen for maximum effectiveness and healthier living overall.

-The most common method for treating obstructive sleep apnea is with the CPAP, or the continuous positive airway pressure machine.
+The most common method for treating obstructive sleep apnea is with a CPAP or continuous positive airway pressure machine.
 It is a small facial mask that works by forcing air into the lungs throughout the night, preventing the collapse of the tongue and lower jaw to keep the airway clear during sleep.

 The CPAP needs water to function, and many models emit a slight noise while in use.
 The machine is made up of three parts:

-Compared to CPAP, the removable oral appliance is...
+Compared to CPAP, a removable oral appliance is...